 There are three tiers of the main waterfalls and each has a beautiful blue-green pool that you can swim in.
 The water is refreshingly cold which feels wonderful in the warm and sticky climate of Laos.
 Take your time and enjoy each of the pools as you explore this majestic place.

 The top waterfall is the largest with a drop of ~200 feet (~61 meters).
 A bridge spans the width of the falls so you can get great photos.
-However, it can get quite crowded and slippery on the bridge, especially during the busy season, so be careful as you cross it.
+However, it can get quite crowded and slippery on the bridge, especially during the busy season.
+Cross it with caution.

 When to Visit the Kuang Si Falls